apache/incubator-edgent-website/site/docs/edgent-getting-started-samples.md

 Then, see the Additional Resources section at the end of this page!

+See [The Power of Edgent](power-of-edgent) to help you quickly start to get a sense of Edgent's capabilities.
 If you want more of an introduction to Edgent and tutorial first, see the [Getting Started Guide](edgent-getting-started).